Yemen’s state-run airline suspends the only route out of Sanaa over Houthi restrictions on its funds

-SANAA, Yemen (AP) — Yemen’s state-run carrier has suspended the only air route out of the country’s rebel-held capital to protest Houthi restrictions on its funds, officials said Sunday.
+CAIRO (AP) — Yemen’s state-run carrier has suspended the only air route out of the country’s rebel-held capital to protest Houthi restrictions on its funds, officials said Sunday.

 Yemen Airways canceled its commercial flights from Sanaa’s international airport to the Jordanian capital of Amman.
 The airline had been operating six commercial and humanitarian flights a week between Sanaa and Amman as of the end of September.

+The Sanaa-Amman air route was reintroduced last year as part of a U.N.-brokered cease-fire between the Houthis and the internationally recognized government.
+The cease-fire agreement expired in October 2022, but the warring factions refrained from taking measures that would lead to a flare-up of all-out fighting.

-The airline blamed the Iranian-backed Houthis for the move over their withholding of its funds — $80 million — in Houthi-controlled banks in Sanaa.
+The airline blamed the Iranian-backed Houthis for the move because they were withholding $80 million in the company’s funds in Houthi-controlled banks in Sanaa.
 It said in a statement on Saturday that the rebels rejected a proposal to release 70% of the funds.
 The statement said the airline’s sales in Sanaa exceed 70% of its revenues.

 The statement said the Houthi ban on the funds was linked to “illegal and unreasonable demands, and caused severe damage to the airline’s activities.”